Thermadiag/seq/docs/concurrent_queue.md

 -	Providing unsafe but usefull API (like iteration)

 The resulting `seq::concurrent_queue` is not fully lock-free nor wait-free, but combines atomic-based operations with locks to provide a certain level of concurrency.
-While I still need to properly formalize a benchmark, It is consistenly faster than a regular queue + mutex, and usually faster or as fast as aforementioned implementations.

 Below image is a simple benchmark of multiple concurrent queue implementations: [moodycamel::ConcurrentQueue](https://github.com/cameron314/concurrentqueue), [boost::lockfree::queue](https://www.boost.org/doc/libs/1_53_0/doc/html/lockfree.html), `seq::concurrent_queue` and a simple queue + mutex.
 In this benchmark, N threads continuously push new values while N threads continuously try to dequeue elements.
 We stop the process when 10M elements have been successfully dequeued and measure the time it took (lower is better).